mobsites/Cosmos.Identity/README.md

 ## Design and Development

-The out-of-the-box (and open source) [Entity Framework Core](https://github.com/aspnet/AspNetCore/tree/master/src/Identity/EntityFrameworkCore/src) solution was used as the principal guide in design and development.
-As such, Cosmos Identity supports the same use cases and features that the default Entity Framework Core solution does.
+The out-of-the-box (and open source) [Microsoft.AspNetCore.Identity.EntityFrameworkCore](https://github.com/aspnet/AspNetCore/tree/master/src/Identity/EntityFrameworkCore/src) library was used as the principal guide in design and development.
+As such, Cosmos Identity supports the same use cases and features that the default `Microsoft.AspNetCore.Identity.EntityFrameworkCore` library does.

 Also considered during development were two third party Cosmos-based solutions:

-* Bernhard Koenig's [AspNetCore.Identity.DocumentDb](https://github.com/codekoenig/AspNetCore.Identity.DocumentDb), which uses the older Microsoft.Azure.DocumentDB.Core SDK
+* Bernhard Koenig's [AspNetCore.Identity.DocumentDb](https://github.com/codekoenig/AspNetCore.Identity.DocumentDb), which uses the older `Microsoft.Azure.DocumentDB.Core` SDK.

 * f14shm4n's [AspNetCore.Identity.DocumentDb](https://github.com/f14shm4n/AspNetCore.Identity.DocumentDb), which uses the newer .Net Standard 2.0 based one.